mournival/raytracerchallenge-ts/README.md

 - Refactor worldsteps.ts wrt inner/outer/world mutability

 ### 20190908
-Back to issues with mutabilty.
+Back to issues with mutability.
 Scenario in world.feature:
 ```
   Scenario: The color with an intersection behind the ray
     Given w ← default_world()